 We were each brought a papanasi, a traditional Romanian desert.
 It’s a donut, plus the hole, in a fruit compote with cream cheese icing.
 Yes, it’s as delicious as it looks.
 No, we didn’t need to eat this after eating all that meat, but we ate it anyway.
 Hey, it was our wedding anniversary.
 Price: 250 lei (~$62) for two.
 Considering this is supposed to be one of the most expensive restaurants in Bucharest, that’s not bad at all.
 NOTE: it appears Repertorium has rebranded as an upscale Italian restaurant, so you won’t be able to follow in our footsteps and order this meal.

 My favorite meal of the bunch?
 Probably the food overload at Repertorium.
-Not because it was the best food of the trip (that honor would likely go to the goulash at U sv.
-Jana Nepomuckého), but because of the adventure involved.
+Not because it was the best food of the trip (the goulash wins), but because of the adventure involved.

 In the next installment of this trip report, we hit the skies again to fly to Paris on Czech Airlines, my first flight on that airline.